defeated/advent-of-code-2022/01/README.md

 # Background

-Given a data file, solve the following two scenarios:
+Given a data file of Elves carrying calories, solve the following two scenarios:

 **Part 1**